-- Provide recycling services to residential customers and encourage recycling by commercial customers by informing them of new state regulations mandating commercial recycling. - Provide collection of all residential and commercial/industrial municipal waste at competitive rates by continuing to evaluate and monitor the operational processes. - Utilize on-board technology to meet or exceed industry standards for collection services. - Sweep all residential streets twice per month and the Downtown Central Business District twice per week. - Conduct leaf removal from City streets during fall months. - Continue to conduct the Community Cleanup program twice annually for Clovis residential neighborhoods. - Continue to utilize professional consultants and contractors to assist the City with compliance to county, state, and federal regulations. - Implement and operate programs to comply with state regulations relating to the control of groundwater, surface water degradation, and landfill gas migration. - Provide customer service representatives to meet with new commercial customers to discuss their individual needs in an effort to provide the most economical and logical service available. - Maintain compliance with the landfill gas regulations. - Meet financial test requirements established by the State of California, Title 27.
+- Provide recycling and organics services to residential and commercial customers.
+Encourage and educate customers about keeping our environment clean and preserving resources, along with compliance with state recycling and organics mandates. - Provide collection of all residential and commercial/industrial municipal waste at competitive rates by continuing to evaluate and monitor the operational processes. - Utilize on-board technology to meet or exceed industry standards for collection services. - Sweep all residential streets twice per month and the Downtown Central Business District twice per week. - Conduct leaf removal from City streets during fall months. - Continue to conduct the Community Cleanup program twice annually for Clovis residential neighborhoods. - Continue to utilize professional consultants and contractors to assist the City with compliance to county, state, and federal regulations. - Implement and operate programs to comply with state regulations relating to the control of groundwater, surface water degradation, and landfill gas migration. - Provide customer service representatives to meet with new commercial customers to discuss their individual needs in an effort to provide the most economical and logical service available. - Maintain compliance with the landfill gas regulations. - Meet financial test requirements established by the State of California, Title 27.

 The current landfill cell in use was completed in the spring of 2013 and is anticipated to provide disposal capacity for the City until the year 2027.
 Implementation of new, effective techniques in operations may extend the timeline by a few years.
 Current projections of the five-year funding outlook indicate that all known operational and environmental compliance issues can be managed with an adjustment in rates below the current 4% annual increase approved by a Proposition 218 election in 2004 and incorporated into the Clovis Municipal Code.
-The five-year forecast shows a projected 3% increase for the 2021-2022 fiscal budget year and 2% increase in rates thereafter annually for the five-year horizon that will maintain current and future operations at an acceptable level.
-Solid waste operations will continue to require the services of professional consultants/vendors, as many facets of the solid waste industry require expertise and resources not available in-house.
+Rates for 2022/23 FY were recommended to be decreased by 1.5% in November of 2021 to compensate for the street sweeping rate increase from \$2.25 to \$2.75/month.
+The five-year forecast shows a projected -1.5% increase for the 2022-2023 fiscal budget year and a 4% increase in rates thereafter annually for the five-year horizon that will maintain current and future operations at an acceptable level.
+Solid Waste operations will continue to require the services of professional consultants/vendors, as many facets of the solid waste industry require expertise and resources not available in-house.
 This will be particularly true for state regulation compliance and the use of specialized contract services to refine unsuitable stockpiled material to use as cover on the active phase of the landfill.
 Private consultants or vendors will be utilized throughout the next five years to provide needed services.
 Methods to extend the life of the landfill will continue to be pursued.
-The City continues to comply with the state's waste diversion goals, including an outreach program to notify businesses of the state's mandatory commercial recycling requirements.
-Solid waste revenues have not declined significantly as a result of these new regulations, but it is possible that they could decline in the future if more businesses begin recycling and subsequently reduce their refuse service.
+The City continues to comply with the State's waste diversion goals, including an outreach program to notify businesses of the State's mandatory commercial recycling and organics requirements.
+Solid Waste revenues have not declined significantly as a result of these new regulations, but it is possible that they could decline in the future as more businesses utilize recycling and organics services and subsequently reduce their refuse service.
 The sweeping operation is affected by current and pending federal storm water regulations and air quality regulations.
 Increased street cleaning is being viewed as a good management practice to reduce pollutants entering the air and storm water runoff.
 Street Sweeping operations are managed under a separate budget section for accountability and control.